kamazz-fsociety/rat-via-telegram/README.md

 /removeFile <file name> - Remove a file
 /download <file name> - Download file
-/webcamvideo <duration in numbers 1000 approximately 39 seconds> - Record webcam video /audio <duration in numbers 1000 approximately 23 seconds> - Recording audio from the victim's PC /system <file name with extension> - Will open any file /volumeON - Turn on maximum volume
+/webcamvideo <duration in numbers 1000 approximately 39 seconds> - Record webcam video /audio <duration in numbers 1000 approximately 23 seconds> - Recording audio from the pc of victim /system <file name with extension> - Will open any file /volumeON - Turn on maximum volume
 /volumeOFF - Turn off the sound